 In this chapter, a methodology is proposed which provides a common basis for calculating and comparing non-exhaust particle emissions in different countries.

-The emission factors and calculation methods for the two NFR codes covered by the chapter were derived using the information available in the literature and a number of assumptions.
+The emission factors and calculation methods for the two NFR codes covered in the chapter were derived using the information available in the literature and a number of assumptions.
 More information can be found at the following web site: http://vergina.eng.auth.gr/mech0/lat/PM10/.

 Calculation methods